hds/hegdenu.net/content/posts/understanding-async-await-3.md

 This diagram contains a bit of a lie concerning how Tokio works.

-Tasks are actually spawned onto the same worker that spawning task is running on.
+Tasks are actually spawned onto the same worker that the spawning task is running on.

 If another worker is idle, it may steal tasks from the first worker's queue.

 (but all this is out of scope, so we'll continue)

+#### wait for me to finish

 Spawn returns a join handle: [`tokio::task::JoinHandle`](https://docs.rs/tokio/latest/tokio/task/struct.JoinHandle.html).